amoh-godwin/Articulae/mds/educative/layouts/gridLayout.md

 So now when you run the code above you will notice that now the Rectangles are laid out from top to bottom.

-No matter how much you love GridLayout, you wouldn't use it that much in the real-life.
-You will only use the GridLayout on a need to use basis, since using a combination of RowLayouts and ColumnLayouts is mostly what you want for a layout.
+No matter how much you love `GridLayout`, you wouldn't use it that much in the real-life.
+You will only use the `GridLayout` on a need to use basis, since using a combination of `RowLayout`s and `ColumnLayout`s is mostly what you want for a layout.